Q. What is the weight? What is the height? What is the width? Etc.

 Q. How high off the ground should the trailer hitch ball be?

 The top of the ball should be 18" off the ground.
-Smaller tow vehicles may need an adapter to raise the height of the ball, while larger tow vehicles may need an adapter to lower the height of the ball.
-Fortunately, adapters come in increments of 1" so you can usually get exactly the right height.
-The same adapter can be used to raise or lower the ball for different cars.
-All you have to do is turn the adapter in the other direction.
+Smaller tow vehicles may need a hitch insert to raise the height of the ball, while larger tow vehicles may need an insert to lower the height of the ball.
+Fortunately, these hitch inserts are available in 1" increments all the way to 8" so you can usually get exactly the right height.
+The same insert can be used to raise or lower the ball for different cars.
+All you have to do is turn the insert one way to raise and the opposite way to lower.

 Q. What class hitch should I install?